top of page

 Covenant Violations

-Bank loans frequently contain financial covenants - which are specific thresholds around debt service coverage, leverage, or minimum liquidity - that a borrower must maintain.
+Bank loans frequently contain financial covenants - specific thresholds around debt service coverage, leverage, or minimum liquidity - that a borrower must maintain.
 If a business has tripped a covenant, the bank may not only decline new credit but will likely begin managing the relationship toward an exit.

 A Business Model the Bank Does Not Understand